A test for catecholamines measures the

 increase heart rate, blood pressure, breathing rate, muscle strength, and

 mental alertness.
-They also lower the amount of blood going to the skin and
+They also lower the amount of blood going to the skin and intestines and

 increase blood going to the major organs, such as the brain, heart, and